Exceptional Customer Service and Satisfaction

 Respect – Respect the Navajo Nation, the environment, our diverse clients, employees, and their families

-Mr. Dooley brings to DDC-4C extensive leadership skills and a diverse background in the construction industry.
-With more than 17 years of construction management experience and proven expertise in supervising major electrical projects, Mr. Dooley ensures that projects are completed on-time and within budget.
+Mr. Dooley brings to DDC 4C extensive leadership skills and a diverse background in the construction industry.
+With more than 17 years of construction management experience and proven expertise in supervising major projects, Mr. Dooley ensures that projects are completed on-time and within budget.
 An accomplished and dedicated leader, Mr. Dooley promotes a collaborative, team environment that spurs organizational growth and innovation.
 His field experience includes successful high profile projects for major customers including: Sandia National Labs, Los Alamos National Labs, URENCO Uranium Enrichment Facility, and Albuquerque International Airport.
 Mr. Dooley has been recognized as a leader and ascended in the construction industry assuming roles of increasing responsibility including journeyman, assistant general superintendent, and electrical superintendent.
-He is a member of the Navajo nation and currently serves as vice president for DDC-4C.
+He is a member of the Navajo Nation and currently serves as the Interim President for DDC 4C.

 Director of Operations